Close-up of dual heating element turning red from heat compared to lit gas burner

 Type of energy source

-Gas ranges, ovens and cooktops require a gas hookup.
+Gas ranges, ovens and cooktops require a gas hookup and a power outlet.
 If you don’t currently have a gas hookup, you’ll need to weigh the cost of having a gas line installed to use gas appliances in your kitchen.
 If you do have a gas hookup (or you’re installing a gas line) determine whether your kitchen has natural gas or propane.
 To use propane, you’ll likely need a conversion kit.

 Electric ranges plug into an electrical outlet—making them easy to install in most kitchens—but not just any outlet will do.
 Electric ovens require a 240-volt outlet with a dedicated circuit.